-"Tatreez Unbroken" brings to life the enduring spirit of Palestinian refugee women from Gaza who were relocated to Doha, Qatar.
-This project focuses on the creation of both an Arabic and a Latin typeface, intricately designed and inspired by the meticulous and culturally rich craft of tatreez.
-Each letter becomes a symbol of resilience, weaving together the threads of history, identity, and defiance.
-Through this unique fusion of typography and tatreez, the voices of Gaza's women echo loudly, asserting their place in their ongoing struggle against occupation.
+"Tatreez Unbroken" brings to life the enduring spirit of Palestinian refugee women from Gaza who were relocated to Doha-Qatar.
+This project focuses on the creation of an Arabic typeface, intricately designed and inspired by the meticulous and culturally rich craft of Tatreez.
+Each letter becomes a symbol of resilience, weaving together the threads of history, identity, and defiance against oppression.

+Through this unique fusion of typography and Tatreez, the voices of Gaza's women echo loudly, asserting their place in the ongoing struggle against genocidal violence.